welljsjs/intro-gis-project/README.md

-# Intro to Gis - Uni Project
+# Intro to GIS - Uni Project

 This project uses `renv` for R dependency management.
 All packages will be installed, if necessary, by the project itself.
 No preinstallation is needed.